 What is vaping?

-So, as you are here, I’m sure you have heard of vaping but what exactly is it?
-Vaping is the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device.
-E-cigarettes do not produce tobacco smoke, instead they produce an aerosol (similar to water vapor) created by a heating element within the device that “vaporises” the e-liquid.
+So, as you are here and about to read our beginners guide to vaping, I’m sure you have heard about the trend but what exactly is it?
+Vaping is the act of inhaling and exhaling the aerosol, often referred to as vapour, which is produced by an e-cigarette or similar device.
+E-cigarettes do not produce tobacco smoke, instead they produce an aerosol (similar to water vapour) created by a heating element within the device that “vaporises” the e-liquid.

 Vaping has grown in popularity, mainly with smokers who have struggled to give up smoking and see vaping as a cleaner, healthier alternative to smoking tobacco as a nicotine replacement.
 Most e-liquids are also flavoured to enhance the experience.